-Area Measuring: Click anywhere to begin delineating an area on the map, single click to create a vertex, and double click to complete a polygon area.an choose Imperial or Metric measuring units.
+Area Measuring: Click anywhere to begin delineating an area on the map, single click to create a vertex, and double click to complete a polygon area.
+The option buttons allow the user to undo, delete, and change the color of the area boundary line.
+The user can also choose Imperial or Metric measuring units.